pivotal/docs-tap/workloads/spec-reference.md

   </tr>
 </table>

-See [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) for details about how to set up the Workload namespace with the ScanPolicy and ScanTemplate required for this resource, and [SourceScan reference](../scst-scan/scan-crs.hbs.md#sourcescan)
+For more information, see [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md) for details about how to set up the Workload namespace with the ScanPolicy and ScanTemplate required for this resource, and [SourceScan reference](../scst-scan/scan-crs.hbs.md#sourcescan)